JaimeFco/JaimeFco.github.io/_posts/2020-10-02-human-response-to-GPT-3.md

 ---
-title: Human After All
+title: Nothing to be afraid of... yet.
 tags: [AI, Opinion, Computer Science, Technology]
 style:
 color: info
-description: An AI published the article A robot wrote this entire article.
-Are you scared yet, human?
+description: An AI published a brief op-ed about why humans have nothing to fear from AI.
 Here is my response.
 ---

 A couple of weeks ago [The Guardian](https://www.theguardian.com) published a curious article that inmediatly brought my attention.
 The title: *A robot wrote this entire article.
 Are you scared yet, human?*.
 Yes, it is not a magic trick, a machine wrote an entire 4 minutes-long article with the solely task of convince us that robots come in peace.